cosmos/sdk-tutorials/hands-on-exercise/4-run-in-prod/5-migration-prod.md

     value: "2"
 ```

-Similarly, you have Alice and Bob vote on it:
+Similarly, have Alice and Bob vote on it:

 <CodeGroup>